-Daimler and Renault-Nissan Alliance partner on fuel-efficient engines
+Daimler and Renault-Nissan Alliance partner on fuel-efficient engines and transmissions

 Original projects remain on track as partnership expands globally